Russia–Zambia relations: Economic ties

 Trade and economic relations between Russia and Zambia are regulated by bilateral agreements; and a trade agreement signed by the Soviet and Zambian governments in Lusaka on 17 December 1971.

 In 2008, bilateral trade between Russia and Zambia increased from the 2007 level of US$11.4 million to US$17 million.
 Russian imports from Zambia were mainly of tobacco, and Russian exports to Zambia comprised agricultural machinery, motorcycles, and food.

 Cultural ties

 On 25 August 1966, the Soviet and Zambian governments signed an agreement on cultural co-operation, which carried over to the Russian Federation.
 A Russian Centre of Science and Culture opened in Lusaka in 1989.
 The centre, which operates within the framework of the Federal Agency for Commonwealth of Independent States, Compatriots Living Abroad and International Humanitarian Cooperation, and in co-operation with the Russian Embassy in Lusaka, carries out political activities with the aim of strengthening relations between Russia and Zambia, by providing the public with objective information on the domestic and foreign policies of Russia, and by providing Russian language training.
 As of 2013, approximately 1,450 Zambians are enrolled and studying in Russia, making Zambia the largest recipient of Russian government sponsored scholarships in sub-Sahara Africa.

+Recent development

+In September 2022, Lemekhani Nathan Nyirenda, a 23-year-old Zambian student, died while fighting in Ukraine after being recruited from a Russian prison.
+Nyirenda had been studying nuclear engineering at the Moscow Engineering Physics Institute under a Zambian government scholarship.
+In 2020, he was convicted on drug-related charges and sentenced to nine years in a medium-security prison near Moscow.

+The Zambian government was informed of his death by Russian authorities in November 2022, prompting demands for a detailed explanation.
+It was later confirmed that Nyirenda had been recruited by the Wagner Group, a Russian paramilitary organization, which has been known to enlist prisoners in exchange for amnesty.
+Wagner's founder, Yevgeny Prigozhin, stated that Nyirenda had voluntarily joined the group and died "a hero."

+Nyirenda's family expressed deep concern over the lack of communication regarding his recruitment and deployment, questioning whether he had been coerced.
+His body was repatriated to Zambia in December 2022, allowing his family to conduct a traditional burial.